iterate-ch/docs/Cyberduck/FAQ.md

 ## Recover a Registration Key

-Registration keys can be [recovered](https://cyberduck.io/help#recover) using the email address you registered with Paypal.
+Registration keys can be [recovered](https://cyberduck.io/help#recover) using the email address you registered within the donation process.

-## No registration key received
+## No Registration Key Received

 - A key is sent when the payment is no more pending.
-- Verify that your email address registered with Paypal is still valid.
+- Verify that your email address registered with PayPal is still valid.
 - Check the spam folder of your email application.

-## The registration key received cannot be opened
+## The Registration Key Received Cannot be Opened

 The registration key is sent to you by email automatically after the Paypal transaction has been completed.
 Make sure the filename of the registration key ends with `.cyberducklicense`.
 Some email applications change the extension to `.xml` when saving the attachment.
 If the key is invalid, the file must have been modified when saving it from your email application.
 Try the following: